marcelkolarcik/wake-up-happy/README.md

        nominatim.openstreetmap.org
        </a>

-  I use Nominatim to get room's location details, when adding new room to the site.
+  I use Nominatim API to get room's location details, when adding new room to the site.

 ### sweetalert